GUIDE 2024

 After UX writers acquire answers to these questions, they must acquire the user understanding and how they interact and navigate a digital product.

 This research opens ways to develop a product that is not just user-centered but also leads to better sales and conversions.
-Furthermore, this way UX writers think from both the user and business’s perspective.
+Furthermore, this way, UX writers think from both the user’s and the business’s perspective.

 Moreover, UX research enables user experience writers to understand customer needs.
-Hence they come up with creative ideas to benefit the organization.
+Hence, they come up with creative ideas that benefit the organization.

 3. Provide Ideas for Microcopy

-The most necessary step after analyzing the target audience and conducting research is to iterate multiple product microcopies.
+After analyzing the target audience and conducting research, the most necessary step is to iterate multiple product microcopies.

 Never think that product interfaces are written in just a single slap.
 Instead, the contents are iterated multiple times before going with the final option.